 - Leave the marriage.
 If setting boundaries, getting therapy, and refusing to respond to the abuse doesn’t work, then it is time to consider divorce.
 There are times when the best thing you can do for yourself is to break all ties with your abuser.
 If you make this decision, hire an attorney familiar with domestic violence, stay in close contact with your support system, and focus on learning good coping skills.

-Verbal abuse doesn't leave a visible mark.
-People who experience verbal abuse suffer emotionally and their experience should not be dismissed.
+Even though verbal abuse doesn't leave a visible mark, those who experience it suffer emotionally and your experience should not be dismissed.